Manifold Optimization for High Accuracy Spatial Location Estimation Using Ultrasound Waves: Introduction

-In particular, this paper considers a target with three transmitters that are placed on an equilateral triangle and utilizes a set of four receivers, known as beacons, to estimate the $3$D location and orientation of the target accurately.
+In particular, this paper considers a target with three transmitters that are placed on an {isosceles} triangle and utilizes a set of four receivers, known as beacons, to accurately estimate the $3$D location and orientation of the target.
 The positions of the beacons are assumed to be identified correctly.
-All the distances between the transmitters and receivers are accurately estimated using our ranging algorithm \cite{alsharif2017zadoff}. {In the conventional localization methods, these distances are fed to a classical non-linear least squares solver, such as the Gauss-Newton algorithm \cite{wright1999numerical}, to obtain the $3$D locations of the transmitters.
-In this paper, the measured distances are exploited by the designed non-convex Riemannian-based optimization algorithms to obtain more accurate location estimates of the three transmitters.}
+All of the distances between the transmitters and receivers are accurately estimated using our ranging algorithm \cite{alsharif2017zadoff}. {In conventional localization methods, these distances are fed into a classical non-linear least squares solver, such as the Gauss-Newton algorithm \cite{wright1999numerical}, to obtain the $3$D locations of the transmitters.
+In this paper, the measured distances are exploited through novel non-convex Riemannian-based optimization algorithms to obtain more accurate location estimates of the three transmitters.}

 The main contribution of this paper is to provide a novel and highly accurate spatial location estimation method.
-To that end, the transmitters' geometry is integrated into the location estimation process by formulating the problem as a non-convex optimization.
-Afterward, the set of feasible solutions is shown to admit a Riemannian manifold structure, which allows solving the underlying optimization problem rigorously.
-To the best of the authors' knowledge, the equilateral triangle manifold has not been introduced nor studied in the literature.
-Hence, this manuscript characterizes its geometry so as to design Riemannian optimization algorithms for the ultrasound spatial location estimation problem.
-The efficiency of the proposed method is attested through extensive simulations and comparisons against the-state-of-the-art algorithms in the literature.
-The numerical results suggest that the inclusion of the fixed equilateral triangle geometry of the transmitters, as non-linear constraints in the optimization problem, significantly improves the quality of the location estimate.
+To that end, the geometry of the transmitters is integrated into the location estimation process by formulating the problem as a non-convex optimization.
+Subsequently, the set of feasible solutions is shown to admit a Riemannian manifold structure, which enables the underlying optimization problem to be rigorously solved.
+To the best of the authors' knowledge, the {isosceles} triangle manifold has not been introduced nor studied in the literature.
+Hence, this manuscript characterizes its geometry in order to design Riemannian optimization algorithms for the ultrasound spatial location estimation problem.
+The efficiency of the proposed method is validated through extensive simulations and comparisons against the-state-of-the-art algorithms in the literature.
+The numerical results suggest that the inclusion of the fixed {isosceles} triangle geometry of the transmitters, as non-linear constraints in the optimization problem, significantly improves the quality of the location estimates.
 In fact, we confirm these results by deriving the Cram\'er-Rao bound (CRB) and the constrained CRB for our localization setup.
-Furthermore, the proposed Riemannian-based method offers a clear complexity advantage{, evaluated through the computational time,} as compared to popular generic non-convex approaches.
+Furthermore, the proposed Riemannian-based method offers a clear advantage in terms of reduced complexity{, evaluated through the computational time,} compared to popular generic non-convex approaches.